FrenzelGmbH/qlik/ADMIN/DEV/01 Dataloader/README.md

 # ADMIN - DEV - 01 Dataloader

+(EN) This folder is the source of plain data load scripts to generate a clean QVD-Datastaging Layer which can then be used as source of transformation.

-In diesem Ordner befinden sich sämtliche "Datenpumpen" welche einen rohen Datenextrakt als QVD in das Datastaging ablegen.
+(D) In diesem Ordner befinden sich sämtliche "Datenpumpen" welche einen rohen Datenextrakt als QVD in das Datastaging ablegen.

+## Code Conventions

+(EN) All generated data files should be written CamelCase.
+Pls. don't include special characters.

+(D) Alle erzeugten QVDaten Dateien sollen mittels CamelCase Konvention geschrieben werden.

+## Code Samples

 Load Skript Introduction Syntax Template: